 }

-Once we will Save the page you can see a page like below where user can give a title for the file, then the user can put content in the content textbox and then the user can click on the submit button which will create a file inside the document library like below:
+</script>Once we save the page, you can see a page like below, wherethe user can give a title for the file, then the user can put content in the content textbox, and then the user can click on the submit button, which will create a file inside the document library like below:

-The document library looks like below:
+The document library looks like this:

 Below is the HTML Code:

-Here let us add both the HTML and Rest API code inside a script editor web part inside a web part page.
+Here, let us add both the HTML and REST API code inside a script editor web part inside a web part page.

 HTML Code: